Lesson 5: Increasing Concurrency¶

 specified behaviour, without having any impact on the client.

-We will create a new encapsulating component called ValveGroup
+We will create a new encapsulating component called ValveGroup, which consists of

 import unqualified ValveController